rphlbrc/Hotelling-Location/README.md

 For a scale of 1 to 10, enter 10 as the upper bound.
 For a scale of 1 to 100, enter 100, etc.

-Once you're in the simulator, enter u n candidate1_position, candidate2_position, ..., candidate_n_position to find the utility of candidate n given all known positions of candidates.
+Once you're in the simulator, you can query for the utility of candidate n given all known positions of candidates.
 For example, in an election with two political candidates on a scale from 1 to 10, with candidate 1 on position 3 and candidate 3 on position 8 of the scale, to query the percentage of votes candidate 1 would win, you would input u 1 3 8